cmulshine/bigram-language-model/README.md

 # bigram-language-model
-Creating a bigram language model from Henry David Thoreau's "The Project Gutenberg"
+Developing a simple bigram language model from Henry David Thoreau's "The Project Gutenberg"